scyfar/scydventure/README.md

 If an `options.txt` exists prior to installing the modpack, the resource packs must be manually enabled.

 It also does not provide any shaders.
-The [Iris Shaders](https://modrinth.com/mod/iris) mod is included in the pack.
-Shaders can be added as needed.

 # Attribution

 Thanks to all the mod, library and tool developers who make Scydventure possible.
-A special shoutout to the ones providing software [used for this modpack](ATTRIBUTION.md).
+A special shout-out to the ones providing software [used for this modpack](ATTRIBUTION.md).

 # Contributing